pullashradha/CalendarMapping/src/CalendarMapping/README.md

 The program should... | Example Input | Example Output
 ----- | ----- | -----
 Have CRUD functionality for a user account | --- | ---
+Log in new user automatically upon registration | --- | ---
 Allow SiteBoss to delete any account | --- | ---
 Have authentication capabilities to allow users to access personal accounts | --- | --- Have CRUD functionality for a role (only accessible by SiteBoss role) | --- | ---